|Constriction of Blood Vessels|

 - Estrogen-containing medications

-Skin discoloration–during an attack, skin color may change to white, blue, and red.
+Skin discoloration–color may change to white, blue, and red

 - Throbbing and tingling sensations, stinging, pain, and swelling of the affected area.
 This may occur at the end of the attack as blood flow returns to the area.